Halo: Ghosts of Onyx: Plot summary

 Meanwhile, Dr. Catherine Halsey, the SPARTAN-II project's creator, along with the SPARTAN Kelly-087 arrive in the Onyx system.
 As they near the surface of the planet they are attacked by more robot drones and crash, meeting up with the human survivors of the attacks.
 Halsey identifies the robotic drones as Forerunner Sentinels from the artificial intelligence Cortana's logs of the events of Halo: Combat Evolved.
 Halsey sends a message back to Earth, which is under attack by Covenant; in response, Lord Hood sends the SPARTAN-IIs Fred-104, Linda-058, and Will-043 to Onyx.

-At the Forerunner ringworld Delta Halo, the Covenant are in the midst of a civil war.
+At the Forerunner ringworld Delta Halo, the Covenant are in the midst of a civil war, while also trying to fight against the parasitic Flood trying to escape from the ringworld.
 Elites intercept Halsey's distress signal and learn of the existence of Onyx and its Forerunner technology.
 Both the Covenant and the UNSC forces which arrive at Onyx are attacked by Sentinels.
 The entire UNSC fleet at Onyx is destroyed by the ensuing battle, save for one stealth ship, the Dusk, which stays hidden, observing the events.

 The remaining human forces on Onyx discover a Forerunner city being rapidly uncovered by the Sentinels, and are guided into a massive sphere by Dr. Halsey.
 She determines that the entire planet is actually a "Shield World" constructed by the Forerunners to protect themselves from the firing of the Halo ringworlds, which are designed to eradicate all sentient life.
 Fighting off Covenant pursuers, the humans discover an entrance leading to a Dyson Sphere.
 Kurt remains behind in order to detonate two nuclear weapons to stop the Covenant from following the humans into the Sphere.
 Hiding at a distance from Onyx, the Dusk watches as Onyx's surface rips apart to reveal that the entire world is constructed of Sentinels, all connected together to provide an impenetrable defense around the Dyson Sphere at the heart of the planet.
 The Sentinels annihilate the remaining Covenant fleet vessels orbiting the planet and the Prowler retreats.
 Fred, now inside the Dyson Sphere, takes command of the survivors and orders everyone to search for method of escape.